Dutch diaspora: United States

 The first Dutchmen to come to the United States of America were explorers led by English captain Henry Hudson (in the service of the Dutch Republic) who arrived in 1609 and mapped what is now known as the Hudson River on the ship De Halve Maen (or the Half Moon in English).
 Their initial goal was to find an alternative route to Asia, but they found good farmland and plenty of wildlife instead.

 The Dutch were one of the earliest Europeans who made their way to the New World.
 In 1614, the first Dutch settlers arrived and founded a number of villages and a town called New Amsterdam on the East Coast, which would become the future world metropolis of New York City.

 Nowadays, towns with prominent Dutch communities are located in the Midwest, particularly in the Chicago metropolitan area, Wisconsin, West Michigan, Iowa and some other northern states.
 Sioux Center, Iowa is the city with the largest percentage of Dutch in the United States (66% of the total population).
 Also, there are three private high schools with their respective primary school feeders in the Chicago area that mainly serve the Dutch-American community.
 These communities can be found in DuPage County, southwest Cook County and Northwest Indiana.

 South America

-The majority of Dutch settlement in South America was limited to Suriname, however, only 86,000 Dutch descents are found in the country.
+The majority of Dutch settlement in South America was limited to Suriname, however, only 86,000 Dutch descendants are found in the country.
 Sizable Dutch-descendant communities exist in urban areas and coastal port towns, mainly in Brazil, but also with significant numbers in Chile and Guyana.